hawaiiankid/hawaiiankid/README.md

 - 👋 Hi, I’m @hawaiiankid (Sean)
-- 👀 I’m interested in LinkedIn's REACH SRE apprenticeship!
+- 👀 Currently job hunting!
-- 🌱 I’m currently learning RWD (Responsive Web Design)
+- 🌱 I’m currently Python and C++
-- 📫 How to reach me -- seantrobison@gmail.com
+- 📫 How to reach me?
+Send an email to @seantrobison@gmail.com

 <!---
 hawaiiankid/hawaiiankid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.